 Get Cashback instead

 As mentioned earlier, Nectar is one of the lowest paying reward card out there.
-A better way to earn cash from your spending is to use a cashback site such as Quidco or Top Cashback.
+A better way to earn cash from your spending is to use a cashback site.
 Cashback websites pay you when you spend a retailers via their links.

 The two best cashback websites are Quicdo which is currently offering a £10 bonus if you sign up through the links on this site, and Top Cashback (also offering a £10 bonus).
 Your bonus will be added to your account once you’ve earned at least £5 cashback.
 That could be as quickly as a single purchase.